Last modified: Aug 12, 2024

 The battery management system (BMS) controls the buffer.

 A battery buffer limits the maximum and minimum SOC levels the battery pack can reach.
 The maximum SOC level is called the top buffer, while the minimum SOC level is called the bottom buffer.
-The bottom buffer is also sometimes called a brick buffer because it prevents the battery pack from reaching 0% SOC, which can damage or brick the cells.
+The bottom buffer is also sometimes called a brick buffer because it prevents the battery pack from reaching 0% SOC, which can damage or “brick” the cells.

-The diagram below shows how a brick and top buffer will prevent the battery from being discharged below the brick buffer limit and charged above the top buffer.
+The diagram below shows how a brick and top buffer prevent the battery from being discharged below the brick buffer limit and charged above the top buffer.

 The buffer size can depend on the type and chemistry of the cells used in the battery pack.
 For example, some cells may have a higher tolerance for overcharging or over-discharging than others, thus requiring smaller buffers.
-Some cells may also have different optimal SOC ranges than others and thus require larger buffers.
+Some cells may also have different optimal SOC ranges and thus require larger buffers.

 Some manufacturers hide some available battery capacity in a hidden usable buffer.
 What does that mean?